 Line Friends Flagship Store Hongdae

 Line Friends Flagship Cafe is located inside a 3-story high outlet where you will find it hard to concentrate and step out without buying some of the cutest things in the world.
-Things you don’t actually need, but who cares when they are so pretty?
+You don’t need these things, but who cares when they are so pretty?

 Or just come here to drink a coffee and take some Instagram pictures.